 Join an established course which has been serving students for over a decade.
-Our team of dedicated academic staff are leaders in their field.
-They publish definitive textbooks with Cambridge University Press and Springer, introducing stochastic processes and mathematical finance to crucial modern concerns such as credit risk.
+Our team of dedicated academic staff are leaders in their field, publishing their research in leading academic journals.

 If you'd like to study this course but feel the need to revise and consolidate your mathematics background before starting, we offer an online pre-sessional course: Mathematical Foundations of Quantitative Finance.

 Learn more about the study of finance at York.

 Hear from leading mathematicians from around the world at our regular seminars and events

 A UK top 20 research department according to the Times Higher Education’s ranking of the latest REF results (2021).

 You'll complete taught core and option modules, and undertake an independent research project.